FEA and CFD Based Simulation of Blast, Explosion & Fire

 - Inventive solutions for unusual applications

 Explosions, fires and other accidents are major risks in the offshore industry.
 Extreme loads arising for structural from accidents create a challenge engineers in the design of safe and weight-efficient structures.
 The use of design procedures based on state-of-the-art computational technology allows for weight-optimised structural designs that meet defined safety requirements.
+The finite element method (FEM) and computational fluid dynamics (CFD) as a computational tools has been extensively used in the offshore industry.
+It has been applied both for global and local simulation to study the behavior of the offshore structures.

 - Definition of design explosion and fire loads